CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

         npm start
         ```

-30. The test harness should start.
+30. The test harness should start, if not then copy the address and paste it in a new browser window.
 Try dragging the items and see if the behavior functions as
     expected.

       ![](images/L02/imagee29.png)